Letter to Teens

 In addition to opioids given to you by a doctor, there is another kind of opioid you have probably heard about called heroin.
 Heroin is a very dangerous drug that is usually used by injecting it directly into a vein with a needle.
 The chemical makeup of heroin is the same as that of pain relievers and both can be very addictive and cause deadly opioid overdoses.
 In fact, 2.14 million people ages 12 and older had an opioid use disorder in 2016, including 153,000 12- to 17-year-olds.1

-Our goal is to give you the straight facts, so you can make smart choices and be your best self—without drugs.
-And we hope you will continue the conversation and share this information with your peers, parents, teachers, and others.
+Our goal is to give you the facts so you can make smart choices and be your best self.
+We hope that you will use this booklet to share information about opioids with your friends, parents, teachers, and others.

 Nora D. Volkow, M.D.

 NIDA.
 (2018, July 10).
 Opioid Facts for Teens.
 Retrieved from https://www.drugabuse.gov/opioid-facts-teens